JayNakum/blog/posts/1/HappyFace.md

 `HappyFace\Components` contains data structures to hold the scene components:
 - Model and Mesh
 - Lights
 `HappyFace\Utility` contains the "resource manager".
 Resource manager manages loading files for textures and shaders from the `resources` directory.
+And last `vendors` contains some 3rd party libraries for OpenGL, window creation, mathematics and managing images.
 ## Reviews and Resources
 This is truly one of my favorite projects.
 I am proud of this work because it is my honest hard work and the learnings from this project are priceless.
 I believe that this is the project that got me into Ubisoft.
 I learnt a lot about computer graphics, game engines and OpenGL during the development, I learnt how to handle larger codebases and I have tried to follow good coding standards as well, although coming from a Java background I was already in a habit of writing code in similar style.
 During the development, I came across some useful resources:
 - [learnopengl.com](https://learnopengl.com/): THE BEST